mattijn/topojson/README.md

 | topojson.Topology().to_gdf()    	| Shapely, NumPy, GeoPandas*                                   	|
 | topojson.Topology().to_widget() 	| Shapely, NumPy, Simplification*, ipywidgets* (+ labextension) 	|

-* optional dependencies
+* * optional dependencies

 TopoJSON is merely designed to create smaller files than its GeoJSON counterpart.
-It is capable of doing so through a few options computing from which the following are currently available a topology, quantizing the input and/or output and simplifying the input and/or output.
+It is capable of doing so through a few options of which the following are currently available: compute topology, quantize the input and/or output, simplify the input and/or output.

 The following parameters can be used to control these options for generating the TopoJSON object.
 Detailed information can be found in the docstring of the [`topojson.Topology()`](https://github.com/mattijn/topojson/blob/master/topojson/core/topology.py#L18:L79) class.